ViolaCello/trees/README.md

 ```

-In the above diagram, the CEO has a parent-child relationship with his direct reports, the Chief Operating Officer, the Chief Financial Officer and the Chief Marketing Officer.
-Each of the C level officers has a parent-child relationship with each one of their direct reports.
+In the above diagram, the CEO has a parent-child relationship with his/her direct reports, the Chief Operating Officer, the Chief Financial Officer and the Chief Marketing Officer.
+Each of the C-level officers has a parent-child relationship with each one of his/her direct reports.

 One thing that you may start noticing is that the parent-child relationship is convenient for sorting information.
 For example, the tree above represents the organizational hierarchy.
 Those who report to the same employee (for example, all of the Vice Presidents) are **siblings**.